nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 1. Reverse engineer the algorithm a little bit.
 2. Formulate an aspect of the algorithm as it might occur in a paper or reference implementation.
 3. Search the internet for various possible formulations.
+At the time of writing, one option is also to study the [list of stream ciphers][StreamCiphers] and the [known compression algorithms][CompressionAlgorithms] on WikiPedia and search for anything that sounds familiar.
 4. If you have not succeeded, go back to step 1 or 2.

 In order to be efficient during this process, it is important to scope and perpetually scale your efforts in the first step.
 We recommend the following escalation protocol: